 I love nature and dance outside almost every day to music and in silence.
 I love to swim laps and swimming in natural places too.
-I also love running up steep hills as well as cycling/hiking/gardening and being with with my family, who are spread around Australia, Sweden and Spain.
-I thrive on exploring nature, being creative and playful with with friends.
+I also love running up steep hills as well as cycling/hiking/gardening and being with my family.
+I thrive on exploring nature and being creative with with friends.
 I enjoy playing with art materials of all kinds, including nature, writing poems, art journalling and reading a lot of everything: fiction and non-fiction.

 I have a nourishing daily meditation practice that is mostly sitting in deep silence and sometimes guided by wise teachers from many diverse spiritual traditions.